-The PINS programme is funded by the Department for Education (DfE), supported by the Department for Health and Social Care (DHSC) and NHS England (NHSE)
+The PINS programme has now finished.
+It was funded by the Department for Education (DfE), supported by the Department for Health and Social Care (DHSC) and NHS England (NHSE).

-It is designed to make it easier for schools and parent carers to work together to support children with neurodiversities and make sure they get the best possible experience of education.
-In B&NES there are twelve schools taking part in PINS and Peasedown St John Primary School is delighted to be one of them.
+It was designed to make it easier for schools and parent carers to work together to support children with neurodiversities and make sure they get the best possible experience of education.
+In B&NES there were twelve schools taking part in PINS and Peasedown St John Primary School was delighted to be one of them.

-The aim of the PINs programme is to bring health and education specialists and expert parent carers into mainstream primary settings in order to:
+The aim of the PINs programme was to bring health and education specialists and expert parent carers into mainstream primary settings in order to:

 • Help shape whole school SEND provision